mlpack/mlpack/doc/user/core/trees/r_plus_tree.md

 ## Tree traversals

-Like every mlpack tree, the `RTree` class provides a [single-tree and dual-tree traversal](../../../developer/trees.md#traversals) that can be paired with a [`RuleType` class](../../../developer/trees.md#rules) to implement a single-tree or dual-tree algorithm.
+Like every mlpack tree, the `RPlusTree` class provides a [single-tree and dual-tree traversal](../../../developer/trees.md#traversals) that can be paired with a [`RuleType` class](../../../developer/trees.md#rules) to implement a single-tree or dual-tree algorithm.